Doctor of Education with a Major in School Improvement

 (A) Writing Sample: Submit previously written work (5-10 pages in length) that you feel demonstrates your writing abilities.
 Written work can include papers from graduate degree work or work reports.

-(C) Vitae: A vitae listing education and employment history, experience with school improvement, and awards and recognitions.
+(B) Vitae: A vitae listing education and employment history, experience with school improvement, and awards and recognitions.
+The C.V. should demonstrate progressive K-12 leadership experience, and include contact information for 3 references.
 Provide your current and complete contact information, including an active e-mail address.

 If you are mailing any items, the address is: